Brittany

 -

-100% Grolleau from organic vines, planted in 2019 and in their second year of production.
-The vines are located in Saint-Jouan-des-Guérets on sandy-clay-loam soils, on a South-facing slope in the Rance Valley, in Northern Britanny.
+100% Grolleau from organic vines, planted in 2019 and in their third year of production, in Saint-Jouan-des-Guérets on sandy-clay-loam soils, on a South-facing slope in the Rance Valley, in Northern Britanny.
 Harvested by hand.
-Natural winemaking: 9 days of maceration in concrete vats with indigenous yeasts, gentle pressing, aged in egg-shaped concrete vats and in a barrel that have seen one wine.
-Bottled at the estate on the 15th of April 2024 without fining or filtration, micro dose of sulfur.
+Natural winemaking: 9 days of maceration with indigenous yeasts, gentle extraction with one punch-down every other day, soft pressing, aged in egg-shaped concrete vats and in a barrel that have seen one to three wines.
+Bottled at the estate during Spring 2025 without fining or filtration, micro dose of sulfur.

 Pauline and Édouard Cazals